Migraines Versus Headaches: What’s the Difference?

 The upper cervical spine has been discovered as being a possible source of migraine pain.
 The top bones of the neck, the C1 and C2 vertebrae, are very susceptible to misaligning.
 It only takes a minor trip or bumping your head on something to cause them to misalign.
 They are located very close to the brainstem.
 In fact, they were created to protect the brainstem.
 The opposite becomes true, however, when they misalign.
 They actually put the brainstem under stress and cause it to send improper signals to the brain.
 The misaligned bones can also act as a hindrance to blood flow and cerebrospinal fluid flow.
 Too much may build up in the brain or too little may be able to reach the brain.
 Either way, migraines can happen.

 Upper cervical chiropractors are specifically trained to find these tiny misalignments and then work to get them corrected.
 We are not required to pop or crack the neck in order to do this.
 Rather, we use a gentle method to encourage the bones to move back into place.
-Once this is done, many patients see relief from the migraine symptoms.
+Once this is done, many patients see migraine relief in Farmington, MI.
 Some see their migraines go away and not return.

 To schedule a consultation with Dr. Perkins call 248-478-6203 or just click the button below